mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 The third time, he came and asked the same question.
 And still this gentleman said, “I want to practice to save all sentient beings.”

-So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid*!” *[he laughs]* “That practice is just for you!”
+So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid*!” *[He laughs.]* “That practice is just for you!”

-*[tape change]*
+*[Tape change.]*

-... “because my practice is evaluated in [a] great way, so you should be patient, please take care of me.”
+... “because my practice is evaluated in a great way, so you should be patient, please take care of me.”

 Well, if you have a family, “I want to go to zazen, so you should stay here and take care [of things]” – this is off.
 Don’t you think so?
-It’s really [a] cause of fighting.
+It’s really a cause of fighting.
 It’s really true.
 That’s why [Gempo Roshi](glossary#gempo-yamamoto) crashed that idea: “Stupid!
 Your practice is just for you.”

 I don’t think practice is just for you – but don’t touch it, okay?
 Don’t get one "setting" for ideas.
 Practice is not just for you, practice is not just for all sentient beings; whatever you say, it doesn’t hit the mark.